-For larger spills, the same procedures apply, except that it may be appropriate to use the safety drench shower to ensure thorough and complete washing.
-It may be necessary to use a shower away from the immediate spill area due to potential airborne or contact exposure to others.
+For larger spills, the same procedures apply, except that it may be appropriate to use the safety drench shower to assure thorough and complete washing.
+It may be necessary to use a shower away from the immediate spill area, due to potential airborne or contact exposure to others.

-Clothing, shoes, and jewelry should be removed as quickly as possible to facilitate washing.
-The safety drench shower should be used for 15 minutes or until an EMT arrives, and any affected skin should be thoroughly flooded for 15 minutes.
-Washing should be resumed if the pain continues.
+Clothing and shoes, as well as jewelry should be removed as quickly as possible to facilitate washing.
+The safety drench shower should be used for 15 minutes or until an EMT arrives and any affected skin should be thoroughly flooded for 15 minutes.
+The washing should be resumed if pain continues.
 No creams, salves, or lotions should be placed on the affected area, and medical attention should be sought as soon as possible.